 The Temple Of Thousand Lights

-Also known as Sakya Muni Buddha Gaya Temple, the focal point of this popular temple is the 15-foot seated Buddha that is surrounded by numerous lightbulbs.
+Also known as Sakya Muni Buddha Gaya Temple, its focal point is the 15-foot seated Buddha surrounded by numerous lightbulbs.
 There’s also a statue of the sleeping Buddha in a room below the main temple hall.

 To add to its beauty, Little India doesn’t shy away from beautiful murals by local artists.
-We thoroughly enjoyed scouting for these beauties in our Singapore wall crawl.
+We thoroughly enjoyed scouting for these beauties on our Singapore wall crawl.